perfkit/hello-retail/web/README.md

 npm run web:build:<stage>
 ```

-for example, `npm web:build:prod` to build the web application stack for the production environment.
+for example, `npm run web:build:prod` to build the web application stack for the production environment.

 The build is performed in two steps: